GALLEY BEGGAR PRESS EXTRACTS

 There is a picture of Devraj in a white kurta pyjama and brown shawl.
 He is looking down at Sita, her back is to the camera - her sari blouse is laced like an old-school corset, pinching her skin to diamonds.
 In the final shot they are under a banner Green Delhi Clean Delhi! with the Minister for Tourism, he’s having a great trip with his arm around Sita’s shoulder.
 She is holding a hand over her mouth as if yawning or laughing, it’s hard to tell which.
 John examines the picture.
 There it is, on her third finger: Gargi, Radha and Jeet all have a ring like this - Devraj’s initial twinned with theirs carved out in the flat-faced gold.

 The caption says Devrajji, Sita Devrajkumari.
-Special VVIP guests at the Annual Convention of Indian Tourism and Heritage dinner function, hosted at The Company Delhi Grand Hotel and Mukti Spa
+Special VVIP guests at the Annual Convention of Indian Tourism and Heritage dinner function, hosted at The Company Delhi Grand Hotel and Mukti Spa.

 Mukti again, mukti.
 Jon cannot remember what it means.
 He closes his eyes.
 Liberation.
 Sita was five when Jivan left.
 All he remembers is a little princess, attached to her Lottie, who was never allowed to play out.
 Held in the sky and the world is turning.
 Perhaps he has always been here, aging on this plane.
 Perhaps the last years in America are no more than Disney dreams